 Current problems and issues in the management of government programs.
-The changing character of public management as affected by citizen participation and representation, community action groups, minority employment, environmental concerns, upward mobility, development crises and problems, labor-management relations, public interest advocacy, decentralization and devaluation of administrative activities, and management information systems.
+The changing character of public management as affected by citizen participation and representation, community action

 PA598 INTERNSHIP: Public Administration (3)

 PA690 SPECIAL PROJECT (in lieu of Thesis only) (3)

 Course is open to students admitted to degree candidacy and qualified to do independent study in business, economics or public administration under the direction of a professor in the field.